nextbreakpoint/infrastructure-as-code/README.md

 The public subnets must have an internet gateway, and the private subnets must have a NAT box each to prevent uncontrolled access.

-  Please be aware of costs of running EC2 instances on AWS
+PLEASE BE AWARE OF COSTS OF RUNNING EC2 INSTANCES ON AWS

 Create VPCs and subnets using the script:

     sh create_network.sh

 VPCs and subnets can be destroyed when they are not used anymore.

 Destroy VPCs and subnets using the script:

     sh destroy_network.sh

 ### Create ESB volumes